Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/test-2.typ

 )

 == Conclusion
-The new clamp was successful for all the trials and performed much better than the previous clamp.
-We are really happy with this result because we now have a much stronger grip on the mobile goal.
+We are happy to see that the re-test had an increased pass rate of 100%.
+This means that our clamp is consistent when grabbing a mobile goal.
+Something that we noticed was that the clamp had a stronger grip on the mobile goal compared to the previous test.

 = Consistency
 == Background